james-langridge/strava-sdk/README.md

 # Strava SDK

-Production-ready TypeScript SDK for Strava API with OAuth, webhooks, and rate limiting.
+TypeScript SDK for Strava API with OAuth, webhooks, and rate limiting.

 ## Features